 My most recent "big dream" was a continuation of a dream motif--vehicles--I've had for some years.
 It began at my first recollection in college years when I dreamed that I could use a roll of 35 mm film and ink pens to transport myself.
 The film was unfurled and created a type of toy scooter that I stood on.
 If I held Bic medium point black pens in the proper combination between my fingers, and manipulated them just right, I could lift off the ground a few inches and move forward.
 This was pre-queled with waking notions as a child in which I would, from time to time, kick a particular rock ahead of me and follow its path as my actual path and transportation forward.
 It seemed as good a direction finder as any and I did participate in choosing my fate somehow.

 The recent dream involved a Humvee of the color pictured here, but of much larger proportions.
 It was a vehicle I owned, and had for some time but had forgotten about.
 In the dream I was very excited to rediscover it.
-This dream came in response to a friend's request for healing.
-I don't remember the meditation prior to the dream.
-I fell asleep exhausted that night from work stress and extreme vicarious trauma.

 It was a magnificent and fortifying dream--a curative, restorative and healing dream.
 I have felt better ever since.
 I rose up through the fear that surrounds me and am now able to see my still suffering colleagues with compassion.
 My previous and serious bout of 'compassion fatigue' was not for my clients, but for my co-workers.
 That aspect of compassion--having compassion for my colleagues--is essential to my work as a trauma therapist.
 When it was failing, I could barely tolerate going into the clinic.
 Now, I am up a few levels and am not suffering, but resuming my role as the informal morale officer which has always come easily to me.